mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_read_prefs_t.rst

    readPreferenceTags=dc:ny,rack:1;readPreferenceTags=dc:ny;readPreferenceTags=

-Note the empty value for the last one, which means match any secondary as a last resort.
+Note the empty value for the last one, which means "match any secondary as a last resort".

 Order matters when using multiple readPreferenceTags.